ResetXPDR/MSFS2020_AutoFPS/README.md

   - Closing the Window does not close the app, use the Context Menu of the SysTray Icon.
   - Clicking on the SysTray Icon opens the Window (again).
   - If you wish to have the app window always open to the SysTray, close the app and manually change the openWindow key state in the config file to false.
+  - (v0.4.2.5) The app's window position will be remembered between sessions.
+If there are issues with the window not displaying correctly on startup, as can happen when auto-starting the app through MSFS of FSUIPC, either don't use auto-start or this feature can be manually disabled in the config file by setting the RememberWindowPos line to be false.
   - Runnning as Admin NOT usually required (BUT: It is required to be run under the same User/Elevation as MSFS).
   - Do not change TLOD, OLOD and Cloud Quality MSFS settings manually while in a flight with this app running as it will conflict with what the app is managing and they will not restore to what you set when you exit your flight.
 If you wish to change the defaults for these MSFS settings, you must do so either without this app running or, if it is, only while you are in the MSFS main menu (ie not in a flight).
   - If you wish to activate additional logging of settings changes and sim values, as currently happens automatically in test versions, you need to manually edit your config file and add a LogSimValues key, if it doesn't already exist, and set its value to true ie.  ```<add key="LogSimValues" value="true" />```